pranshu28/TAG/README.md

 1. `main.py`   : Contains main function that imports datasets and models based on given arguments.
 It also contains implementation of Naive-optimizers and Stable SGD.
 2. `models.py`   : Implementation of different deep learning models used in this work.
 3. `tag_update.py`   : Implementation of our proposed parameter update method - TAG.
-4. `utils.py`   : Contains functions for setting seed, initializing experiments and logging etc.
+4. `utils.py`   : Contains functions for setting seed, initializing experiments, grid-search and logging etc.
 5. `data`: Code for downloading nad importing the datasets used in this work:

     5.1 `data_loader.py`:  Code for getting the data loaders ready for the given dataset and number of tasks.